 The film begins as the team ransacks an antiques store that is a front for the running of counterfeit money.
-Recently, there has been a rash of kidnappings, but it seems that only upper echelon criminals are the ones being kidnapped, such as Max Kalish, whose ransom is paid at a car wash.
+Recently, there's been a rash of kidnappings, but it seems that only upper echelon criminals are the ones getting abducted, such as Max Kalish, whose ransom is paid at a car wash.
 Manucci tries to figure out the puzzle, with help supplied to him by an informant who turns out to be untrustworthy, leading to the death of one of the Seven-Up officers.
 Manucci figures out the puzzle, but not before The Seven-Ups splinter from the fallout of the film's events, and Manucci's life is placed in jeopardy.

-This film prodives examples of:
+This film provides examples of: